Affine-Mapping based Variational Ensemble Kalman Filter: Problem Formulation

+where for simplicity we assume that the probability density functions (PDF) of all the distributions exist and $\pi(\cdot)$ is used as a generic notation of a PDF whose actual meaning is specified by its arguments.

-where $T$ is a positive integer, $f_t(\cdot|x_{t-1})$ and $g_t(\cdot|x_t)$ are known conditional distributions, and $x_t$ and $y_t$ are respectively the hidden and the observed states.
-This framework represents many practical problems of interest, where one makes observations of $\{y_t\}_{=1}^T$ and wants to estimate the hidden states $\{x_t\}_{=1}^T$ therefrom.
-We note here that, in many real-world applications, Eq.~\eqref{eq:state} involves simulating complicated dynamical models, while Eq.~\eqref{eq:obs} is much easier to evaluate or simulate, and therefore Eq.~\eqref{eq:state} contributes dominantly to the total computational burden.
-We assume this is the case in problems that we are interested in.
+In the HMM formulation, $\{x_t\}$ and $\{y_t\}$ are known respectively as the hidden and the observed states, and a schematic illustration of HMM is shown in Fig.~\ref{fig:hmm}.
+This framework represents many practical problems of interest~\cite{fine1998hierarchical,krogh2001predicting,beal2002infinite}, where one makes observations of $\{y_t\}_{t\geq0}$ and wants to estimate the hidden states $\{x_t\}_{t\geq0}$ therefrom.
+A typically example of HMM is the following stochastic discrete-time dynamical system:

+where $\alpha_t\sim \pi^\alpha_t(\cdot)$ and $\beta_t\sim\pi^\beta_t(\cdot)$ are random variables representing respectively the model error and the observation noise at time $t$. {In many real-world applications such as numerical weather prediction~\cite{bauer2015quiet}, Eq.~(\ref{e:model}), which represents the underlying physical model, is computationally intensive, while Eq.~(\ref{e:obs}), describing the observation model, is often available analytically and therefore easy to evaluate.
+It follows that, in such problems, 1) one can only afford a small number of particles in the filtering, 2) Eq.~(\ref{e:model}) accounts for the vast majority of the computational cost.} All our numerical examples are described in this form and further details can be found in Section~\ref{sec:examples}.